Sanjeev-Panday/QueryUI/README.md

 - Validations to inform user on required fields before executing the query
 - Data Type Error handling
 - Where clause validation Error handling
 - Multiple connections can be saved.
 - Added context menu to table rows
 - Ability to copy and save single or all rows data in JSON file.
 - Tooltip
 - Option to select limit (no of rows) while executing query.

 ## Change log

 #### 0.1.1-beta-2

 - Added context menu to table rows
 - Ability to copy and save single or all rows data in JSON file.
 - Tooltip
 - Option to select limit (no of rows) while executing query.

+#### 1.0.0-beta

+- Added update and delete functionality
+- You can now edit connecitons.
+- Confirmation box added to confirm connection delete.

 ## Few Screenshots